heyaman003/BRSR/server/README.md

     /src/utils/interceptors includes all the interceptors in the application:

         - /src/utils/interceptors/process-response.interceptor.ts has the interceptor that intercepts all the http response going out from the application and processes it. i.e. updates the statuscode and deletes empty body.

+    /src/utils/convertToPdf.ts contains method for exporting a subsection to a PDF